Explore biodynamics in depth with fellow farmers and gardeners from across the continent

 -Holly, Zionville, NC

-Cory Eichman has been farming in the context of biodynamic CSAs for over 20 years, beginning with apprenticeship in 1992.
+Cory Eichman has been farming in the context of biodynamic CSAs for over 20 years, beginning with an apprenticeship in 1992.
 In 1997, he founded Saugeen River CSA, an 80-acre draft-horse-powered biodynamic farm in Durham, Ontario.
 Cory has been active in the Ontario Biodynamic Society since 1998, and on the board for 6 years.
 He was also on the board of Demeter Canada for 6 years.
 Cory has mentored apprentices since 1998, and has been teaching introductory and advanced Biodynamic courses through the Rudolf Steiner Centre Toronto and independently since 2005.
-He helped to found the North American Biodynamic Apprenticeship Program beginning in 2006, and continues to be a member of the NABDAP steering committee, as well as the BDA's Education Leadership Team since 2012.
+He helped to found the North American Biodynamic Apprenticeship Program beginning in 2006, and continues to be a member of the steering committee.